Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### admin_gui_flags
 {:.badge .free}

-Alters the layout Admin GUI (JSON) The only supported value is `{
-"IMMUNITY_ENABLED": true }` to enable Kong Immunity in the Admin GUI.
+Alters the layout Admin GUI (JSON) to enable Kong Immunity in the Admin GUI.

 **Default:** `{}`